ljp95/master-s-assignments/README.md

 No duplicates even if some files could be simultaneously classed in different domains. \
 Then the more important "goal" of the assignments guide the classification.

-Strong texts relate to M2 courses for which assignments play the main part in grades contrary to the ones in M1
+Strong texts relate to M2 courses for which assignments play the main part in grades contrary to the ones in M1, so one can expect more robust code for the former.

 * Deep learning for computer vision and image processing
   * [__Cnn - regularization methods__](https://github.com/ljp95/master-s-assignments/blob/main/RDFIA/cnn%20-%20regularization%20methods.py)